tinywrkb/org.freedesktop.Platform.VulkanLayer.GameScope/README.md

 The extension definition doesn't include the `add-ld-path` key, and there's no extension key to append a directory to `PATH`, so we will need to take care of both of these in a different way.

+While it should be obvious, be aware that the extension's branch/version must match the runtime's one.

-It should be noted that this extension introduces a couple of shared libraries that will possibly conflict with those provided by an application, if it does packages the same libraries.
+It should also be noted that this extension introduces a couple of shared libraries that will possibly conflict with those provided by an application, if it does packages the same libraries.
 This includes `libevdev`, `libfontenc`, `libinput`, `libliftoff`, `libmtdev`, `libseat`, `libwlroots`, `libxcvt`, `libXfont2`, `libXRes`.
-As I haven't made too much use of this extension yet, this doesn't concern me currently, but I might look into statically linking against these libraries later.
-Please file a bug report if you hit an issue related to a wrong shared lib resolution/loading.
 There's an experimental [static_libs branch](https://github.com/tinywrkb/org.freedesktop.Platform.VulkanLayer.GameScope/tree/static_libs)
-that avoids adding shared libraries, but it wasn't confirmed that it doesn't introduce regressions.
+that avoids adding shared libraries, but I didn't confirmed that the static_libs branch doesn't introduce regressions.

-While this should be obvious, be aware that the extension's branch/version must match the runtime's one.
+My recommendation is to experiment first the default branch that includes shared libs, and only after this try the static_libs branch.
+If you found a reproducible regression when using the static_libs branch, then please file a bug report here.

 ## How to use